-Journalist and publisher.
-Born in New York City.
+Journalist and publisher Robert Clyve Maynard was born in Brooklyn, New York, on June 17, 1937.
 The son of immigrants from Barbados, Maynard decided early he wanted to be a writer.
-He quit school at age 16 and began to work as a reporter for the New York Age, an African American weekly, obtaining his first job on a white newspaper in 1961, the York Gazette and Daily (Pennsylvania).
+He quit school at age 16 and began to work as a reporter for the New York Age, an African-American weekly, obtaining his first job on a white newspaper in 1961, the York Gazette and Daily (Pennsylvania).

 In 1972 he was co-director of a program at Columbia University School of Journalism to train minority journalists, and in 1977 he left the Post and went to establish (with his wife, Nancy Hall Hicks, also a journalist) a similar program at the University of California, Berkeley, the Institute for Journalism Education.